Blueberry Buckle Cupcakes

 If you love blueberries and cupcakes, this recipe is for you.
 A buckle is usually in cake form but anything can be a cupcake!
 Everything is from scratch but super easy and super quick to put together.
 These are a great alternative to a basic blueberry cupcake.

 I got the inspiration for this recipe from my trusty, dusty Better Homes and Gardens cookbook.
-I’ve had my copy for almost 20 years and I still use it often for ideas or easy, tried and true recipes.
-Yes, I could google it, but there is something about that cookbook that I love.
+I’ve had my copy for almost 20 years and I still use it often for ideas or easy, tried, and true recipes.
 I added a few things to the recipe and adapted it to be in cupcake form.
 These are like a bite of summer in a cupcake, almost like a blueberry crumble with a dense cake bottom…yum!

 Blueberry Buckle Cupcakes